Problem Details for HTTP APIs

 IANA maintains a registry of common problem type URIs available for reuse across APIs.
 The registry uses a Specification Required registration policy, meaning each entry references a stable, freely available specification.
 Vendor-specific and deployment-specific values are not eligible.

-The registry currently contains three entries:
+The registry currently contains six entries:

 Type URI Title Status